 Audit and Risk Committee (Report CSB 62/2024)

-The Chair of the Audit and Risk Committee, Mr. Noel Beecher ,presented the report as circulated, which were taken as read.
+The Chair of the Audit and Risk Committee, Mr. Noel Beecher ,presented the reports as circulated, which were taken as read.
 Four meetings are covered in the report- 8th May, 1st July, 21st October and the members-only meeting held on 27th September.

 Updates on the Corporate Risk Register were provided at those meetings.
 Internal Audit Status reports were presented.
 Internal Audit reports were presented and discussed.
 At the meeting of 21st October, a decision was taken to look at Court Funds at the next meeting as it is a key risk area.
 Discussions regarding assurance mapping took place at each meeting.